-To control and improve yourtime to market.
-Even in the most advanced DevOps culture and in the best performing startup, there are barriers that slow down the different stages of the product lifecycle, from ideation to the final hand-off.
-In this article we’re going to look at:
+Transition audits are necessary to control and improve your time to market.
+Even in the most advanced DevOps culture or the best performing startup, barriers will slow down the product lifecycle stages.
+In this article we’re going to answer the why and the how.

 You need to know your team velocity to plan for every work iteration and generate adequate expectations among stakeholders.
 But, alas!
 Velocity is a variable, not a constant.
 You cannot measure it once and take it for granted: Everything you do will change it.